 How long does a SAP to NetSuite migration typically take in India?

-For a mid-size Indian company (100-500 users), expect 6-12 months from contract signing to go-live.
-Companies with heavy customisations or complex NetSuite multi-entity management structures may take longer.
-Smaller companies with a clean SAP environment can sometimes complete it in 4-6 months.
+For a mid-size Indian company with 100 to 500 users, expect 6 to 12 months from contract signing to go-live.
+Companies with heavy ABAP customisations or complex multi-entity structures typically take longer than this range.
+Smaller companies with a cleaner SAP environment and fewer customisations can sometimes complete the move in 4 to 6 months.
+The timeline depends more on how much custom logic needs rebuilding than on company size alone.

 What happens to our SAP data after migration?

-Most companies keep SAP running in read-only mode for 2-3 years after migration for historical reference and audit purposes.
-Some export the data to a data warehouse.
-Complete decommissioning of SAP is typically done 2-3 years post-migration.
+Most companies keep SAP running in read-only mode for 2 to 3 years after migration, mainly for historical reference and statutory audit purposes.
+Some export the older records into a separate data warehouse or archive instead of keeping the full SAP system alive.
+Complete decommissioning of SAP, including cancelling licenses and support contracts, is typically done 2 to 3 years after go-live, once auditors no longer need to query SAP directly.

 Will our SAP-trained users need retraining?